 Many people assume that it’s easy to obtain workers’ comp, until they try to make a claim themselves.
 Unfortunately, the claims process is complicated and even the slightest error on the submission could result in the claim being denied.

 If a claim is rejected, the applicants should be told why.
 However, it isn’t always easy to translate legal jargon into common sense.
-What’s more – the worker may disagree with the reasons that have been given for rejecting the claim.
+What’s more – the worker may disagree with the reasons given for rejecting the claim.

 With so many elements of a claim to consider, there are endless reasons why a worker may not have got the result they were anticipating.
 To understand why a claim has been denied and to find out what the options are, it may be beneficial to seek legal advice.